rachjgriff/oystercard/README.md

 # Debugging Stack Trace #

-The error we are encountering due to missing code file, also we don't even have the folder, see error log below, on line 1.
+The error we are encountering due to missing code file and class, also we don't even have the folder, see error log below, on line 3.

 An error occurred while loading ./spec/oystercard_spec.rb.
-Failure/Error: require 'oystercard'
+Failure/Error:

-LoadError:
-  cannot load such file -- oystercard
+  describe Oystercard do
+  end

+NameError:
+  uninitialized constant Oystercard
-# ./spec/oystercard_spec.rb:1:in  <top (required)>
+# ./spec/oystercard_spec.rb:3:in <top (required)>
 No examples found.

-Finished in 0.00029 seconds (files took 0.15583 seconds to load) 0 examples, 0 failures, 1 error occurred outside of examples
+Finished in 0.00028 seconds (files took 0.12046 seconds to load) 0 examples, 0 failures, 1 error occurred outside of examples

 We used previous experience to deduce that we must create a file.